-This is one that you may or may not have heard of.
-Boxville is a black-owned marketplace hub.
-It's this really cool place where the box containers are little shops next to each other and have different services/products.
+Boxville is a Black-owned marketplace hub.
+It’s this really cool place where the box containers are little shops next to each other and have different services/products.
 One sold Carmel apples.
 The other had tea and herbs.
-The next had energy readings, etc. It was just an entirely different world that we stumbled upon on accident, and this was my favorite part of my trip.
+The next had energy readings, etc. It was just an entirely different world that we stumbled upon by accident, and this was my favorite part of my trip.
 It was very freeing to see another Black space.

 Boxville is located at 330 E 51st St, Chicago, IL 60615!

-A neighborhood in Chicago where most of Chicago's Chinese population lives!
-It is literally China in Chicago, lol, and as "duh" as that sounds, I've been to plenty of Chinatowns that weren't really a great reflection of why it is named so.
+A neighborhood in Chicago where most of Chicago’s Chinese population lives!
+It is literally China in Chicago.
+I’ve been to plenty of Chinatowns that weren’t really a great reflection of why it is named so.
 Here literally the banks, restaurants, laundromats, hair salons, schools, and churches are all Chinese-based, and I loved the strong sense of community I felt here.
 I am all for a community-based living for that exact reason.

 Chinese people could go their entire lives without ever leaving this area because everything they need is in one place made by their own for their own.

 I was excited about this one because out of all places I would have never expected the largest Starbucks to be in the U.S. honestly!
 This Starbucks is 4 stories high and was pretty cool to see.
 The menu is different from regular Starbucks as well!
 It was one big Starbucks coffee factory and was a great experience.